-The simplification rules listed above have already been applied (otherwise the output would, indeed, be much less readable).
-The only change we made to the literal text output of the implementation is formatting and renaming of variables.
+The simplification rules listed above have already been applied (otherwise the output would indeed be much less readable).
+The only change we made to the literal text output of the implementation is formatting and variable renaming.